-Emotional Literacy supporting pupils who need support with strategies to regulate and understand theirs and other people's emotions
+Emotional Literacy supporting pupils who need support with strategies to regulate and understand theirs and other people's emotions and Social Skills for kids (SCI team programme for use in school)

-Nurture groups covering nurture principles for EYFS 'Stay and Play' club, KS1 (Knitter Natter) and KS2 small group nurture when needed
+Nurture groups covering nurture principles for EYFS 'Stay and Play' club, KS1 (Knitter Natter) and KS1 and 2 small group baking nurture when needed.
+Teaching assistants also run a range of lunch time clubs for our pupils with SEND.